Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: TRANSITIONS

 In this section we use the spectrum of the stochastic matrix $P^{dt}$ to study the mixing properties of the system.
 We focus on the process of scattering that the forward trajectory undergoes by being repelled continuously between the neighbourhood of the various UPOs.

 Let us recall a few basic properties of the spectrum of a general stochastic matrix.
 Its leading eigenvalue is $\lambda=1$, and its corresponding eigenvector $\textbf{w}^{(1)}$ , in the case of an ergodic Markov chain, determines the unique invariant measure.
-The other eigenvalues, which can be proven to be inside the unit circle, fulfill the condition $\sum _jw_j^{(\lambda)}=0$.
-The subdominant eigenvalues , ordered accordingly to $1>\Re(\lambda_2)\geq \Re(\lambda_3)\geq ... \geq \Re(\lambda_M)$, can be thought of as modes of decay, as they determine the time scale of convergence to the stationary probability measure.
+The other eigenvalues, which can be proven to be inside the unit circle, fulfill the condition $\sum _jw_j^{(\lambda)}=0$, where $w^{(\lambda)}_j$ indicates the $j^{th}$ component of the eigenvector $w^{(\lambda)}$.
+The subdominant eigenvalues , ordered accordingly to $1>\Re(\lambda_2)\geq \Re(\lambda_3)\geq ... \geq \Re(\lambda_M)$ (where $\Re$ indicates the real part) can be thought of as modes of decay, as they determine the time scale of convergence to the stationary probability measure.
 We can quantify these time scales by defining the corresponding decay rate as $\tau_k = -\frac{dt}{log\left(\Re\left(\lambda_k\right)\right)}$, where $dt$ takes into account how we have discretised the dynamics in the time domain.
 In particular, $\tau_2$ identifies the mixing time scale \cite{pikovsky_2016}.